GenericMappingTools/gmt/doc/rst/source/datasets/remote-data.rst

 Remote cache files are our collection of miscellaneous files that are used throughout the GMT examples, man pages, and test suite.
 There is no system nor catalog and files come and go as we need them.
-The cache files are subject to similar rules as the remote data set when it comes to refreshing or deleting them.
+The cache files are subject to similar rules as the remote dataset when it comes to refreshing or deleting them.
 If any of these files is precious to you we suggest you make a copy somewhere.

 Getting a single grid